Caulimoviridae

 Caulimoviridae is a family of viruses infecting plants.
-There are 94 species in this family, assigned to 11 genera.
+The family contains 11 genera.
 Viruses belonging to the family Caulimoviridae are termed double-stranded DNA (dsDNA) reverse-transcribing viruses (or pararetroviruses) i.e. viruses that contain a reverse transcription stage in their replication cycle.
 This family contains all plant viruses with a dsDNA genome that have a reverse transcribing phase in their lifecycle.